jfjlaros/memoise/README.md

 - Configurable retention time of cached results.
 - Per function list of formal parameters to ignore, this can be useful when working with references.
-- Per function list of actual parameters to hash, this is useful when working with large values.
+- Per function list of actual parameters to fingerprint, this is useful when working with large values.
 - Results are cached using a key which is calculated from the name of the module, the name of the function and the list of actual parameters.
   Optionally, an additional key can be passed when a name clash occurs.